-Take a few steps into your first rave or music festival and you’re going to be greeted by tons of different sights and sounds, many of which might seem a little bit different than what you’re used to.
+Take a few steps into your first rave or music festival and you’re going to be greeted by tons of different sights and sounds—many of which might seem a little bit different than what you’re used to.
 Raves and festivals might be based around the dance music and dancing the night away, but they also have a serious fashion component that can’t be ignored.
 Ravers love accessories, whether it’s fishnet tights, kandi bracelets, body chains, leg masks, or the quintessential rave staple - the face mask.
-If you’ve found yourself asking “why do people wear masks at raves?” you’re not alone, as many a new raver has entered the scene confused and intrigued.
+If you’ve found yourself asking "why do people wear rave masks?" you’re not alone, as many a new raver has entered the scene confused and intrigued.

 What is a Rave Mask?